 We love our jobs, and when we contact a professional voice actor with an opportunity, we're full of genuine excitement.
 We're eager to get the best voice-over for the client!
 We provide lots of opportunities to voices all over the world, every single day.
-It's great for voices because they don't have to pay any subscription fees (like some of the other voice over casting sites) and in most cases, the voice has not even had to audition to get the opportunity.
-They've just uploaded awesome voice samples to their profile!
+It's excellent for voices because they don't have to pay any subscription fees (like some of the other voice-over casting sites), and in most cases, the talent has not even had to audition to get the opportunity.
+They've just uploaded awesome voice Demos to their profile!

-And it's great for us, because we have a huge pool of professionals to work with.
+And it's great for us because we have a massive pool of professionals at our fingertips.
 Everyone's a winner!
 Most of the time, it's happy days.
 A pleasurable experience for everyone involved.
 A walk in the park.
 And we love it.
-The voice actors do an amazing job, and our customers are extremely happy.
+The voice actors do a fantastic job, and our customers are delighted.

 However, very occasionally, some voice actors make working with them unnecessarily complex.
-Rather than helping to get things done, they put up roadblocks, and this isn't always intentional.
+Rather than helping to get things done, they put up roadblocks, which isn't always intentional.
 It's often driven by a lack of understanding of how production companies and agencies work.
 This article aims to provide voice actors insight into what voice-over agencies and audio-visual production companies like and don't like.
 The aim is to improve working relationships and increase opportunities for everyone involved.

 DO: Respond quickly and personably to emails about being shortlisted

 These points might all seem obvious, but you would be surprised how often this doesn’t happen!
-Whenever you get an e-mail from a voice over agency, particularly one like Voquent, then you are often on a very short shortlist and are in realistic consideration for the job.
+Whenever you get an e-mail from a voice-over agency, particularly one like Voquent, then you are usually on a very short shortlist and are in realistic consideration for the job.
 Sometimes you might get open casting calls sent to every agency, but the way we work makes those situations rare.

 ALSO READ: YouTube Star On How To Become a Voice Actor

-Responding to e-mail promptly makes the job of the agency much quicker and easier.
-There is often immense pressure from the client to provide information quickly, and many of them seem to think agencies all just have a little cupboard full of voice actors they can access at any time!
-Being friendly and personable in those e-mails, even if the job isn’t something you are interested in, or if you think the rate is too low, makes the whole experience much better for everyone!
+Responding promptly to e-mails makes the job of the agency much more effortless.
+There is often immense pressure from the client to provide information quickly, and many of them seem to think agencies all have a little cupboard full of voice actors they can access at any time!
+Being friendly and personable in those e-mails, even if the job isn’t something you are interested in or think the rate is too low, makes the whole experience much better for everyone!

 I know I will personally always have a better experience with a friendly voice actor, even if there are some unforeseeable problems with the project, than a grumpy and rude person on a smoothly running project.

 DON’T: Get offended about being shortlisted for a job, even if you think it’s “beneath” you (seriously)

-So, when we contact you about a project that may not match your personal taste, you are not directly picked for first time, or is below your usual working rates, please cut us some slack, don’t be offended.
+So, when we contact you about a project that may not match your taste, you are not directly picked for the first time or is below your usual working rates, please cut us all some slack—don’t be offended.

-DO: Be clear and up front about what you expect to be paid for a job, and how you will get paid for it
+DO: Be clear and upfront about what you expect to be paid for a job, and how you will get paid for it

 We work with customers worldwide, and what is considered a fair or 'industry' rate for a project may vary from one country to the next.
 In general, there is a lot of fear surrounding rates.
 We hear this again and again from voices actors worried that rates are being eroded.
-But this erosion isn't coming from studios and agencies like us, it’s coming from the freelance platforms flooding the market.
-Prior to the existence of P2P sites, budgets were higher for all creative project work but now everyone is competing in a global marketplace.
-There's a long discussion to be had about the “pivot to video”, largely led by Facebook, and how that has changed (many would say damaged) the entire media production industry, but there's no space for that here.
-Suffice it to say, the industry is much bigger than any one sector of it, and a flooding of the industry in one area (video producers to begin with) ultimately leads to a flooding of the industry in every other area (including voice artists).
+But this erosion isn't coming from studios and agencies like us.
+It's coming from the freelance platforms flooding the market.

+Before P2P sites, budgets were higher for all creative project work, but now everyone is competing in a global marketplace.
+There's a long discussion to be had about the pivot to video, led mainly by Facebook, and how that has changed (many would say damaged) the entire media production industry, but there's no space for that here.
+Suffice it to say, the industry is much bigger than any one sector of it, and flooding of the industry in one area (video producers to begin with) ultimately leads to a flooding of the industry in every other area (including voice artists).

-ALSO READ: Do I Need An Agent For Voice Over Work?
+ALSO READ: Do I Need An Agent For voice-over Work?

 We turn down projects every day, and we only ever offer projects to voices that we believe are a fair value of their time and effort.
 If you don't think they are a reasonable rate for you – turn it down.
 All we ask is that you tell us politely what you would accept.
-Then when we give the final voice over options to our customer, they may decide to push their boss to pay a bit more and you get the gig anyway!
+Then when we give the final voice-over options to our customers, they may decide to push their boss to pay a bit more, and you get the gig anyway!
 If not, we'll know what you expect the next time a client shortlists your Demos.
 It's a learning process - let's make it as fun and friendly as possible.

 Another thing to bear in mind is to ensure that your invoices contain all relevant information (name, address, e-mail, telephone number, bank details) to act as professional financial documents.
-Voice agencies and production companies deal with thousands of invoices a year and having to chase down a voice artist because they haven't provided the right information can both make it harder for you to be paid, and cause issues for the finance team.
+Voice agencies and production companies deal with thousands of invoices a year.
+Having to chase down a voice artist because they haven't provided the correct information can make it harder for you to be paid and cause issues for the finance team.
 Providing accurate information at the start is better for everybody.
 This also extends to ensuring you have an industry-standard banking merchant with an IBAN for wire transfers or, failing that, having a PayPal account.

 DON’T: Increase rates for random reasons after already agreeing to a rate

-Rate-cards can serve as a guide or a talking point but they are not representative of actual rates that customers are willing or able to pay.
-Nor are they reflective of the rates that a voice actor will get when working with an agent or intermediary.
+Rate cards can serve as a guide or a talking point, but they do not represent actual rates that customers pay.
+Nor are they reflective of a voice actor's rates when working with an agent or intermediary.

-Nevertheless, if you do have a strict rate card you subscribe to or have created for yourself, please share it with our producer at the start of the conversation.
+Nevertheless, if you have a strict rate card you subscribe to or have created for yourself, please share it with our producer at the start of the conversation.

-Sometimes the scope of projects change and we go to great lengths to protect the voice actors we work with from unreasonable requests, but you shouldn't assume that you can increase your rates arbitrarily, otherwise you will put an agency in a very bad spot with their customer.
+Sometimes the scope of projects change, and we go to great lengths to protect the voice actors we work with from unreasonable requests, but you shouldn't assume that you can increase your rates arbitrarily.
+Otherwise, you will put an agency in an awful spot with their customer.
 Of course, we would wholly expect clients to pay more if the audio changes from public to boosted or the already high word count doubles.
-Attempting to charge large additional fees for small changes, such as: the 250-word script being 300 words; or the corporate customer wanting to also put the video on their unloved social channels (non-boosted) as well as their website, can come across badly to customers who may already have paid the equivalent rate for the entire creative work on the video.
+Attempting to charge large additional fees for small changes, such as the 250-word script being 300 words, or the corporate customer wanting to put the video on their unloved social channels (non-boosted) and their website come across badly.
+Customers may already have paid the equivalent rate for the entire creative work on the video.

 DO: Be honest about the quality of your home studio

 Yes, it might make you feel better to say you record with a Neumann U87 and hope nobody can tell the difference, but any audio professional will likely spot this, and it will be too late.
-It could sour the relationship completely.
+It could sour the relationship entirely.

-That's not to say you can't talk lovingly about your professionally sound-proofed studio (which is covered wall to wall in duvets) because frankly you probably can get away with this if you set it up correctly.
+That's not to say you can't talk lovingly about your professionally sound-proofed studio (which is covered wall to wall in duvets) because, frankly, you probably can get away with this if you set it up correctly.

 ALSO READ: Best Interfaces & Pre-amps for Voice-Over